Italian-style Sweet and Sour Fish Salad

 When all the fish is prepared, heat most of the frying oil in a large frying pan over a medium-high heat.
 Drop in several pieces of fish and cook till golden.
 Turn carefully and cook the other side.
 Transfer to a large serving platter (don’t drain them).
 Continue frying fish, adding a little more oil if necessary (watch the heat; lower it to stop crumbs from burning if necessary).

-At functions, add raisins and pine nuts to remaining marinade and spoon over fish.
-Sprinkle with herb picks and garnish with caramelised lemon halves.
+Carefully transfer fish to its serving platter and add raisins and pine nuts.
+Pour remaining marinade over fish.
+Sprinkle with herb picks and garnish with lemon halves.